 The dress code for the evening is black tie/dinner suit/tuxedo.

-The winner of each category will receive a trophy and certificate which will be presented at the Awards Ceremony and Dinner on the evening of 6 February 2020 at JW Marriott Grosvenor House in London.
+The winner of each category will receive a trophy and certificate which will be presented at the Awards Ceremony and Dinner.
 The winners will be profiled on the website, on social media and in the winners’ magazine.
 All winners & finalists are at liberty to undertake their own post-win PR and marketing activity to leverage the most from the evening.
 We provide an electronic seal that they are entitled to use on their marketing collateral.
 Finalists will also receive a certificate.